 Wait, have you ever thought how employees feel when things change?
 The ‘other’ Michael Jackson says that the rapid pace in which business is moving today we can “expect to be 44 times busier”, 44 times more busy, I can’t even cope now!
 Are your most valuable assets coping?
 Are your staff handling disruptive change as easily as you think?
 Research shows that about 60% of employees brace negatively to change, thus resulting in loss of production, security, learning curve and there is so much more.

 I’ll like to share with you 3 points I used after my company went through some major disruptive change in a very short period of time.

 1. Nobody wants to be treated like a mushroom

-Silence breeds unwanted chatter, low moral and general feelings of distrust.
-This is not what you want creeping around the hall ways of your organisation.
+Silence breeds unwanted chatter, low morale and general feelings of distrust.
+This is not what you want creeping around the hall-ways of your organisation.
 Be open and upfront on the current developments during the process of change.
-Share both the positives and negatives that the company foresee is going to happen, It’s better to know what is coming , than guess what is going to happen.
+Share both the positives and negatives that the company foresees is going to happen, It’s better to know what is coming than guess what is going to happen.